One Big Happy Family

 Mary Leunig, One Big Happy Family, 1992

-Hear audio descriptions of political cartoons from Behind the Lines exhibitions.
+Explore political cartoons in Behind the Lines exhibitions online.

 Our collection captures the ideas, movements, people and events of Australian democracy.

 The Museum of Australian Democracy acknowledges Australia's First Nations peoples as the Traditional Custodians of Country throughout Australia.
 We recognise their continuing connection to land, waters and community.
 We respectfully acknowledge the role that First Nations people continue to play in shaping Australia's democracy.
 We also acknowledge the Ngunnawal, Ngunawal and Ngambri peoples as the Traditional Custodians of the region in which MoAD is located.
+Aboriginal and Torres Strait Islander people should be aware that this website may contain images, voices and names of deceased people.

 © Copyright 2026 Museum of Australian Democracy at Old Parliament House Privacy Statement